yehia67/documentation/node-software/0.1/iri/how-to-guides/run-an-iri-node-on-linux.md

     You're now running an IRI node!
     :::

-3. Open a new terminal window on your Linux server, and install Curl and JQ.
+3. Open a new terminal window on your Linux server and install Curl and JQ.
 Curl is used to send REST API requests to your IRI node.
 JQ is a command-line processor that displays JSON data in an easy-to-read format.

     ```bash
     sudo apt install curl jq